RianMontagh/RianMontagh.github.io/_posts/2026-09-16-Why-don't-large-floods-drive-avulsion-of-the-Nooksack?.md

 ### Intro

-- some rivers rarely breach AR while others do so frequently
+- some rivers rarely breach alluvial ridges while others do so frequently
 - paper motivated to understand the conditions when crevasse splays for so that we can engineer them
 - previous channel bifurcation stability models do not take into account floodplain properties
     - study focuses on vegetation and soil consolidation